 POLE: POLEFREAK | TITAN

-Hakuba has a variety of snow conditions, so if you have skis with a 122mm center, you can enjoy pack snow and deep wet snow.
-Since I spend a lot of time walking during my work as a guide and for play (private), I choose boots that are light on my feet, allow a wide range of motion, and have a good sliding feel and maneuverability.
-Boots are important because they have the biggest impact on skiing and climbing.
+Hakuba has a variety of snow conditions, so with skis with a 122mm center, you can enjoy pack snow and deep, wet snow.
+Because I walk for long periods of time, both for work and leisure (private), I choose boots that are light on my feet, allow a wide range of motion, and provide a good sliding feel and maneuverability.
+Boots are the most important because they have the greatest impact on sliding and climbing

 Masaaki Sato

-Became familiar with skiing from an early age and gained experience in competitive and basic skiing, moved to Hakuba Village at the age of 20, and began to focus on backcountry skiing at the age of 24.
-After gaining experience at Port Snow Hakuba and Power Zone Hakuba, he became independent.
+He has been fond of skiing since he was a child, and has had experience in competitive and basic skiing, moving to Hakuba Village at the age of 20.
+He became interested in backcountry skiing at the age of 24.
+He gained experience at Port Snow Hakuba and Power Zone Hakuba before going independent

 Spur Akita Mountain Guide Service | Mariko Sato